jason-neal/eniric/paper/paper.md

 The precision calculations are not limited to the large spectroscopic bands, but can also be performed on narrow wavelength slices along the entire spectrum.
 This allows one to explore the RV precision across the entire spectrum and perform comparision between observations and synthetic libraries [e.g. @artigau_optical_2018].

+![Precision achieved with *Eniric* as a function of spectral band for stars with a rotational velocity of vsini=1.0\ kms$^{-1}$ and temperatures 3900 K, 3500 K, 2800 K, 2600 K, corresponding to spectral types M0, M3, M6, and M9 respectively.
+The dashed line represents the theoretical limits imposed by the full spectrum, and the filled area represents the values within the limits set by the complete removal of atmospheric absorption regions (circles) and the perfect correction of atmospheric absorption (triangles); blue, green, and red represent the results obtained for resolutions of 60000, 80000, and 100000, respectively.
+The spectra were normalized to have a SNR of 100 per resolution element as measured at the center of the J-band.
+This is similar to Figure 1 from [@figueira_radial_2016] but with updated precision values.](./precisions.png)

 Extraneous information not included in the spectra (i.e., not photon noise nor line content information) can be included in the precision calculation through the use of a spectral mask.
 This mask can be used to indicate which spectral lines are to be included/excluded (via a binary mask) or if some spectral lines should receive more